MAAQ90/multinational-retail-data-centralisation/README.md

-# Multinational Retail Data Centralistaion
+# Multinational Retail Data Centralisation

 ## Table of contents:
 1. About